Destinations Italy Umbria & Le Marche

 Must orderolive ascolane + frittura + chitarrine al tartufo

-A small modern-feeling osteria in the centre of Ascoli — Marche cooking with care and a light hand.
-Start with the frittura all'ascolana (a mixed fry of olives, crema fritta, cremini di carne, lamb chops), then chitarrine with black truffle.
-Wine list runs deep on Rosso Piceno and Pecorino; sane prices for the quality.
+A small, modern-feeling osteria in the centre of Ascoli, Marche cooking with care and a light hand.
+Start with the frittura all'ascolana (a mixed fry of stuffed olives, cremini/fried cream, lamb chops), then chitarrine with black truffle.
+The wine list runs deep on Rosso Piceno and Pecorino; sane prices for the quality.
 Book on weekends; closed Mondays.

 Ascoli · Via dei Soderini 9Closed MonBook weekends